Surebob/loadguardupdate-api/README.md

 - Automated checking and downloading of Socrata datasets
 - Handling of FTP and HTTP file downloads
 - Integration with Dropbox for additional data sources
-- SMS (Safety Measurement System) data updates
+- Determination of SMS (Safety Measurement System) latest file
 - KNIME workflow execution in batch mode
 - Comprehensive error handling and logging
 - Scheduled updates and processing